Concordium/concordium.github.io/source/mainnet/net/browser-wallet/setup-browser-wallet.rst

 .. _setup-browser-wallet:

 =========================
-Set up the Browser Wallet
+Set up the |bw|
 =========================

-The Concordium Browser :ref:`wallet<glossary-wallet>` is a digital wallet that enables you to create and manage your Concordium
-:ref:`identities<glossary-identity>` and :ref:`accounts<glossary-account>` and to create transactions such as sending CCD.
+The |bw| is a digital wallet that enables you to create and manage your Concordium :ref:`identities<glossary-identity>` and :ref:`accounts<glossary-account>` and to create transactions, such as sending CCD.

 To learn more about identities and accounts, see :ref:`identities<reference-id-accounts>` and :ref:`accounts<managing_accounts>`.